HyunggyuJang/SICP/README.md

     With all the specification in the text book, we can deduce the cloudy objects
     as connector should have state variable that holds the value of connector and
-    constraint list of all constraints to which the connector linked; in
+    gconstraint list of all constraints to which the connector linked; in
     addition, it should have informant as its state variable to achieve the
     requirement.
 For the primitive constraint boxes, it should have references to
     terminals to poll and set; it should possess identity to signature informant